elixir-europe/rdmkit/pages/your_tasks/data_protection.md

 ### Solution

 * Below is a non-exhaustive list of good practices that might be relevant depending on the level of protection required.
-Note that some of these might be quite costly.
+Note that some of these might be quite costly, such as investing in hardware or hiring highly specialized staff to ensure high levels of security.
+More on costs for RDM is available on the [Costs of data management](/costs_data_management) page.
 * Confidentiality
   * Use password protection on all computers
   * Use two-factor authentication, i.e. using two ways of identification in order to obtain access to the (remote) data